pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-classic-remove.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to a SharePoint Online tenant admin site, using the [spo connect](../connect.md) command.
+    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.

 ## Remarks

-To remove a classic site, you have to first connect to a tenant admin site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso-admin.sharepoint.com`.
+To remove a classic site, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.

 Deleting and creating classic site collections is by default asynchronous and depending on the current state of Office 365, might take up to few minutes.
 If you're building a script with steps that require the site to be fully deleted, you should use the `--wait` flag.
 When using this flag, the `spo site classic remove` command will keep running until it received confirmation from Office 365 that the site has been fully deleted.